drupalprojects/devel/README.txt

  This module is safe to use on a production site.
 Just be sure to only grant 'access development information' permission to developers.

-Also a dpr() function is provided, which pretty prints arrays and strings.
+Enabling the Devel Kint module gives you a dpr() function, which pretty prints variables.
 Useful during development.
-Many other nice functions like dpm(), dvm().
+Also see similar helpers like dpm(), dvm().

 AJAX developers in particular ought to install FirePHP Core from http://www.firephp.org/ and put it in the devel directory.
 You may